-Asian stocks marked occasion on Wednesday with anxious traders praying that frantic talks in Washington to avoid a US obligations standard could contribute to a deal before the October 17 deadline, after which the government would run out of ways to borrow.
+Asian stocks marked the occasion on Wednesday, with anxious traders praying that frantic talks in Washington to avoid a US obligations standard could contribute to a deal before the October 17 deadline, after which the government would run out of ways to borrow.

 MSCI’s largest index of Asia-Pacific shares outside Japan slipped 0.1 per cent, having drifted in and out of positive territory.
 It was still not far off a five-month peak set on Tuesday.
 Tokyo’s Nikkei was flat.

-“Today is definitely not the day to be conducting any serious business as traders across the globe will be hypnotised by their TVs/terminals and anxiously waiting for something to hit the news wires,” Jonathan Sudaria, a trader at Capital Spreads in London, wrote in a client note.
+“Today is definitely not the day to be conducting any serious business as traders across the globe will be hypnotized by their TVs/terminals and anxiously waiting for something to hit the newswires,” Jonathan Sudaria, a trader at Capital Spreads in London, wrote in a client note.

 That helped the dollar index, which tracks the greenback’s performance against a basket of currencies, hold its ground at 80.536, not far off a one-month high of 80.703 set on Tuesday.